davidmreed/davidmreed.github.io/_drafts/circleci-sfdx.md

 ## Set Up Infrastructure

+If you're working with an existing Salesforce DX project, start by setting up the Dev Hub, project structure, and Git repository.

-If you're not using a Dev Hub through a paid Salesforce account, create a new Dev Hub [trial account](https://developer.salesforce.com/promotions/orgs/dx-signup).
+Every paid Salesforce instance can have the Dev Hub functionality activated.
+If you don't have access to a paid Salesforce instance or cannot activate Dev Hub, create a new Dev Hub [trial account](https://developer.salesforce.com/promotions/orgs/dx-signup).
 Trial accounts are good for 30 days, after which they're deleted.
 Our CI setup is largely resilient to dev hub changes, with minor setup needed but no commits.

-Create an SFDX project:
+Create an SFDX project and connect to your Dev Hub:

     $ sfdx force:project:create --projectname proj
+    $ sfdx force:auth:web:login -a DevHub -d

 If your Dev Hub isn't on `login.salesforce.com`, change the parameter "sfdcLoginUrl" in the `sfdx-project.json` configuration file appropriately.